Today's Articles

 She and her later husband, bassist Walter Booker, created a band named "Elmollenium" in 1999, which played Elmo's compositions.
 She transcribed recordings to recreate his arrangements following an apartment fire that destroyed most of the original manuscripts.
 In September 2016, Lyman Place in the Bronx was co-named "Elmo Hope Way Jazz Pioneer" in honor of the pianist.
 Several critics have advocated for a reassessment of Hope's career.

 Pianist Hasaan Ibn Ali said of Hope, "He was one of the foremost great ones to offer such a large dose for the sickness of music.
-And upon his ideals and knowing help was needed, he gave to companions Thelonious Monk, Bud Powell, and many others.
-During this time, so much being produced, so much being brought forth by the musicians, still, he is the actual cause."
+Upon his ideals and knowing that help was needed, he gave to companions Thelonious Monk, Bud Powell, and many others.
+During this time, so much was being produced and brought forth by the musicians, but he was still the actual cause."
 Tenor saxophonist Johnny Griffin called Hope "the real genius of the piano."

 Elmo Hope, chiefly in the bebop and hard bop genres, died on May 19, 1967.